Thukyd/OpenAI-Assistant-Manager/README.md

 ## Project Overview

-This project follows two purposes:
+The project uses the OpenAI Assisant framework with two purposes:

 1. Create a backend for the OpenAI Assistant functionalities to manage the assistant via code.
-This can be further used to create a web interface.
+The assistant is created using the OpenAI API and the configs are stored locally as a JSON file.
+The base setup can be used as a starting point to develop custom web interface.

-3. Create an OpenAI-powered assistant for Red Dead Redemption 2, designed to analyze poker game screenshots and provide gameplay advice.
+2. Create an OpenAI-powered assistant for Red Dead Redemption 2, designed to analyze poker game screenshots and provide gameplay advice.
 A tool for learning and improving poker decision-making skills within the game.
+This is more an exemple project to demonstrate the assistant functionalities.

 ## Status

-[x] Create the backend to manage the assistant (create, store locally, update assistant) [ ] Enable file upload to assistant
+- [x] ~~Create the backend to manage the assistant (create, store locally, update assistant)~~
+- [ ] Enable file upload to assistant
-[ ] Create Assistant to analyze screenshots from the game
+- [ ] Create Assistant to analyze screenshots from the game

 ## What does the backend do?